edgedb/edgedb/docs/edgeql/select.rst

   {1, 2, 3}

-With the help of an inline alias, we can add filters, ordering, and pagination clauses.
+With the help of a ``with`` block, we can add filters, ordering, and pagination clauses.

 .. code-block:: edgeql-repl